 Mouth to Lung (MTL) Vaping Devices

 As mouth to lung devices have a higher resistance of 1.0 Ohm or above, they produce less vapour, boost e-liquid flavour, and can even offer long-lasting battery life.
-When vaping with a mouth to lung device, we recommend always always use a lower Amp output battery
+When vaping with a mouth to lung device, we recommend always using a lower Amp output battery.

 Internal batteries are charged by micro USB cables, while external batteries require a high quality battery charger.
 For best results, always follow your product’s manual to find out which charger will be compatible with your device.